marcelrf/automata/README.md

 ---------

-This project is still under construction, but the main functionalities are already working.
+**This project is still under construction**, but the main functionalities are already working.
 Example follows:

 1. Extract the sentences that contain the name Treebeard from a text.